brunizzl/term/README.md

 # term
-class to store an compute mahematical expressions
+class to store an compute mathematical expressions